SBastos800/personalprojectapp/README.md

 # PersonalProjectApp
 ## Cat's React App

 This is my personal react app created towards the end of the nology course.
-In this React app I used firebase back-end that incorporated react routing, state and proprs.
+In this React app I used firebase back-end that incorporated react routing, state and props.
 I also included a firebase authentication system and it's also connected to an API that returns information to the user about cat facts.

 ## How to use
 You can clone this repo down and then do 'yarn install' in the terminal for all of the related packages to be installed.
 Then, you can do a 'yarn start' to view in the browser.